-This Agreement will commence on 1 July 2020 and will remain in force until 3.1 Commencement 30 June 2021 thereafter a new Performance Agreement, Performance Plan and duration and Personal Development Plan shall be concluded between the parties for the next financial year or any portion thereof.
-The parties will review the provisions of this Agreement during June each 3.2 year The parties will conclude a new Performance Agreement and Performance Plan that replaces this Agreement at least once a year by not later than one month after the beginning of each successive financial year.
-This Agreement will terminate on the termination of the Employee's 3.3 contract of employment for any reason.
-The content of this Agreement may be revised at any time during the 3.4 above-mentioned period to determine the applicability of the matters agreed upon.
-If at any time during the validity of this Agreement the work environment 3.5 alters (whether as a result of government or Council decisions or otherwise) to the extent that the contents of this Agreement are no longer appropriate, the contents shall immediately be revised.
-4.1 The Performance Plan (Annexure A) sets out-Performance Objectives 4.1.1 Key Performance Areas that the employee should focus on.
-Core competencies required from employees.
-4.1.2 The performance objectives, key performance indicators and targets that 4.1.3 must be met by the Employee.
-4.1.4 The time frames within which those performance objectives and targets must be met.
-The performance objectives, key performance indicators and targets 4.2 reflected in Annexure A are set by the Employer in consultation with the Employee and based on the Integrated Development Plan, Service Delivery and Budget Implementation Plan (SDBIP) and the Budget of the Employer, and shall include strategic objectives; key performance indicators; targets; projects and activities that may include dates and weightings.
-A description of these elements follows: The strategic objectives describe the strategic intent of the organization 4.2.1 that needs to be achieved.
-The strategic performance indicators provide the details of the evidence 4.2.2 that must be provided to show that a key objective has been achieved.
-4.2.2.1 The performance indicators may be reviewed at mid-year in consultation between the Employer and the Employee.
-The target dates describe the timeframe in which the work must be 4.2.3 achieved.
-The weightings show the relative importance of the key performance 4.2.4 areas, key objectives, and key performance indicators to each other.
+- 4.1 The Performance Plan (Annexure A) sets out- - 4.1.1 Key Performance Areas that the employee should focus on. - 4.1.2 Core competencies required from employees. - 4.1.3 The performance objectives, key performance indicators and targets that must be met by the Employee, - 4.1.4 The time frames within which those performance objectives and targets must be met. - 4.2 The performance objectives, key performance indicators and targets reflected in Annexure A are set by the Employer in consultation with the Employee and based on the Integrated Development Plan, Service Delivery and Budget Implementation Plan (SDBIP) and the Budget of the Employer, and shall include strategic objectives; key performance indicators; targets; projects and activities that may include dates and weightings.
+A description of these elements follows: - 4.2.1 The strategic objectives describe the strategic intent of the organization that needs to be achieved. - 4.2.2 The strategic performance indicators provide the details of the evidence that must be provided to show that a key objective has been achieved. - 4.2.2.1 The performance indicators may be reviewed at mid-year in consultation between the Employer and the Employee. - 4.2.3 The target dates describe the timeframe in which the work must be achieved. - 4.2.4 The weightings show the relative importance of the key performance areas, key objectives, and key performance indicators to each other.